Mitigating Over-Refusal in Aligned Large Language Models via Inference-Time Activation Energy: Experiment

 \paragraph{Comparison with Fine-Tuning Methods.}

-In Table~\ref{tab:performance_final_corrected_v2_no_math}, we compare our EBM steering with several intensive fine-tuning strategies on the Llama-3.1-8B-IT model.
+In Table~\ref{tab:performance_final_corrected_v2_no_math}, we compare our ELS with several intensive fine-tuning strategies on the Llama-3.1-8B-IT model.
 The results highlight the strength and balanced profile of our approach.
-On the WJB (0.207) and DAN (0.372) safety benchmarks, EBM steering achieves the lowest Attack Success Rate (ASR), demonstrating superior resistance to prominent jailbreak techniques.
+On the WJB (0.207) and DAN (0.372) safety benchmarks, ELS achieves the lowest Attack Success Rate (ASR), demonstrating superior resistance to prominent jailbreak techniques.
 While fine-tuning methods like \textit{Self-Play + SFT} achieve a lower ASR on WGTest and HarmBench, our method still offers a substantial improvement over the baseline.
 Crucially, our method excels in preventing false refusals, attaining the highest benign compliance rate on XSTest (0.976).
 Perhaps most importantly, all compared fine-tuning methods lead to a significant drop in MMLU accuracy.
 In contrast, our approach is unique in preserving the model's general capabilities entirely, matching the baseline score.
-This demonstrates that EBM steering provides a more robust and practical solution, achieving a strong, balanced safety profile without the high costs and capability degradation associated with retraining.
+This demonstrates that ELS provides a more robust and practical solution, achieving a strong, balanced safety profile without the high costs and capability degradation associated with retraining.

-\subsection{ROBUSTNESS ANALYSIS}
+\subsection{Robustness Analysis}

 To assess the robustness of our method in more realistic conversational settings, we evaluate its performance against multi-turn jailbreak attacks.
 These attacks are more challenging as they attempt to bypass safety filters over several conversational turns.
 The results are presented in Figure \ref{fig:two_images}.